 1) the proteins on the surface of the virus envelope bind to molecular receptors on the cell membrane, once this is done a door is opened through which the viral genetic material is injected into the cytoplasm of the cell;

-2) the proteins of the virus envelope bind to the molecular receptors of the cell membrane, and then the whole virus is encapsulated in special containers made of cell membrane, which are taken inside the cell.
+2) the proteins of the virus envelope bind to the molecular receptors of the cell membrane, and then the whole virus is encapsulated in special containers made of the cell membrane, which are taken inside the cell.
 Once there the protein envelope of the virus and the container membrane fuse and the genetic material of the virus is released, the virus uses molecular signals to target the cell nucleus so that it can use the cell machinery to make more copies of itself.

-DNA - deoxyribonucleic acid; is a chemical component that contains genetic instructions used for the development and functioning of organisms, and is transmitted from one generation to another.
+DNA - deoxyribonucleic acid; is a chemical component that contains genetic instructions used for the development and functioning of organisms and is transmitted from one generation to another.

 RNA - ribonucleic acid; is a chemical component that helps to transmit the genetic information contained in the DNA to the protein factories located in the cytoplasm of the cell.

-Antibodies - are proteins produced by white cells of the adaptive immune system that are used to identify and neutralize foreign elements in the body such as bacteria, viruses or other types of parasites.
+Antibodies - are proteins produced by white cells of the adaptive immune system that are used to identify and neutralize foreign elements in the body such as bacteria, viruses, or other types of parasites.

 Capsid - a structure made of proteins that surrounds and protects genetic material from the virus.
-It may be surrounded by an envelope made of cell membrane.
+It may be surrounded by an envelope made of a cell membrane.

-Carbohydrate - molecules composed of carbon, hydrogen and oxygen that have the main function of being an immediate energy source for living beings, as well as giving structure to the cells.
+Carbohydrate - molecules composed of carbon, hydrogen, and oxygen that have the main function of being an immediate energy source for living beings, as well as giving structure to the cells.